Protect the world’s peace. Donate to support Ukraine

 • Plan what you want to say: Think about what you want to say before you speak or write.
 Identify the core message and the best way to present it.

-• Be direct: It's best to start with the main point.
-This opening will grab attention and make the intent of your communication clear from the beginning.
+• Be direct: Start with the main point.
+This opening will grab attention and make your communication's intent clear from the beginning.

 • Choose simple words: Choose simple, straightforward language and avoid complex or jargon-filled expressions.
 This makes your message understandable to a broader audience and ensures your speaking skills don't go to waste.